JonmarCorpuz/SecondBrain/GCP - Cloud Storage.md

 * Provides access control at the object level
 * Provides REST API to access and modify objects
 * Can store all file types (Ex: *Text*, *Binary*, *Backup*, *Archives*, *etc.*)
+* Always encrypts data on the server side (A newly created bucket is assigned with a Google managed key that'sused to encrypt the data by default)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)